-The year of the study is 1990, with the utilization and mortality measures based on an average of 1989-91.
-Many of the other measures are obtained from the 1990 Census of Population.
-There are 224 metropolitan statistical areas (MSAs) with populations exceeding 100,000.7 In addition, residents of MSAs with less than 100,000 are aggregated to one group within each state and residents outside MSAs are also aggregated to one group per state.
+from the 1990 Census of Population.
+There are 224 MSAs with populations exceeding 100,000.7 In addition, residents of MSAs with less than 100,000 are aggregated to one group within each state and residents outside MSAs are also aggregated to one group per state.
 The result is 313 areas.8

-In this paper the areas are aggregated into seven "regions" as follows:
+In this paper the areas are aggregated into seven regions:

-Region Census Divisions and States 1.
-North: New England, Middle Atlantic, and East North Central 2.
-Upper South: Delaware, Maryland, D.C., Virginia, and West Virginia 3.
-Deep South: North Carolina, South Carolina, Georgia, and East South Central 4.
-Florida: Florida 5.
-West/South: West South Central 6.
-Big Sky: West North Central, Montana, Idaho, Wyoming and Colorado 7.
-West: Pacific, Arizona, New Mexico, Utah and Nevada separate region.
+Region Census Divisions and States North New England, Middle Atlantic, and East North Central Upper South Delaware, Maryland, Washington, D.C., Virginia, and West Virginia Deep South North Carolina, South Carolina, Georgia, and East South Central Florida Florida West South West South Central Big Sky West North Central, Montana, Idaho, Wyoming, and Colorado West Pacific, Arizona, New Mexico, Utah, and Nevada

-This regional breakdown was developed by a geographer, Ge Lin, who found it to be more useful than the conventional census regions or divisions in studying disability among the elderly (Lin, 2000).
-We find this breakdown intuitively appealing, especially for the distinctions it makes among the southern states and among the mountain states and its treatment of Florida as a
+This regional breakdown was developed by a geographer, Ge Lin, who found it to be more useful than the conventional census regions, or divisions, in studying disability among the elderly (Lin 2000).
+We find this breakdown intuitively appealing, especially for the distinctions it makes among the southern states and among the mountain states and its treatment of Florida as a separate region.

-We also aggregate areas according to their total population size in the following manner (1) Over 500,000, (2) 250,000 to 500,000, (3) 100,00 to 250,000, (4) Under 100,000 (aggregated to a single area within a state), and (5) Non MSAs (aggregated to a single area within each state).
-When regions and population size are used as dummy variables, the omitted categories are North and Over 500,000.
+We also aggregate areas according to their total population size in the following manner: (1) over 500,000, (2) 250,000 to 500,000, (3) 100,000 to 250,000, (4) under 100,000 (aggregated to a single area within a state), and (5) non-MSAs (aggregated to a single area within each state).
+When regions and population size are used as dummy variables, the omitted categories are "North" and "over 500,000."

-IV.
-Results
+10.4 Results

-Table 1 presents a list of variables included in this paper, giving the short name, definition, and source.
-For a fuller explanation of the derivation the utilization measures, see Appendix A. The utilization measure, mortality, percent high school dropout (LOED), and real income have all been adjusted for age and sex.
+Table 10.1 presents a list of variables included in this paper, giving the short name, definition, and source.
+For a fuller explanation of the derivation of the utilization measures, see the appendix.
+The utilization measure, mortality, percent high school dropout (LOED), and real income have all been adjusted for age and sex.
 Cigarette use and obesity are state measures; the same value is assigned to every area within each state.
-Particulate concentration (Pollution) is only available for MSAs >100,000.
+Particulate concentration (Pollution) is only available for MSAs > 100,000.